Open-Scholarship-Strategy/site/index.md

 * Replacing entire traditional research workflows by Open Scholarship methodologies.

-* Phasing out proprietary software in favour of free and open source software.
+* Phasing out proprietary software in favour of free and Open Source software.

 * Measurably increasing quality of research and achievement that leads to greater career prospects, and social, academic, and economic growth and innovation.

 * Adoption of complete Open Access by funding agencies; policies that explicitly allow use of preprints and other pre-publications in funding applications, as well as consideration of non-traditional research outputs.

 # 5. Top Strategic Priorities for Open Scholarship <a name="Priorities"></a>